Newshub: Newshub Nation

-The last 3 News broadcast occurred on 31 January 2016 before the news brand renamed to Newshub.

-The new look Studio 1 launched on 1 February 2016 designed by Jago Design, who also designed Studio 3, which is used for Paul Henry.
+The final episode was aired on Saturday 2 December 2023.

 The Paul Henry Show

 Paul Henry was a cross-platform, morning breakfast news programme broadcast live on TV3 and Radio Live on weekdays between 6:00am and 9:00am.
 It was presented by Paul Henry with Ingrid Hipkiss as news presenter, and Jim Kayes as sports presenter.
 The show began to air on 7 April 2015 (replacing Firstline) and retained its name after other 3 News shows were renamed to Newshub.

 Story

 Story was a 30-minute current affairs show presented by Duncan Garner and Heather du Plessis-Allan.
 The show aired Monday to Thursday nights at 7:00 pm, with a less formal chat / entertainment show on Friday evenings at 7 pm.
 Story was first launched on 10 August 2015 and replaced Campbell Live.
 On 16 December 2016, Story had its final show.
 Story's frontman, Duncan Garner, and co-host, Amanda Gillies, moved to the breakfast timeslot, for The AM Show.